brettz9/jtlt/README.md

 ## Differences between an exact equivalence with XSLT

-JTLT, having the freedom to start a new pattern from XSLT, and though seeking to learn from it, deviates somewhat from making an exact equivalence with XSLT (to the extent JTLT and JSONPath implement what could possibly be transferred to JSON-based transformations from XSLT):
+JTLT deviates somewhat from making an exact equivalence with XSLT (to the extent JTLT and JSONPath implement what could possibly be transferred to JSON-based transformations from XSLT):